TrevorMassey/xhr_cloner/README.md

 ## Limitations

 It works by inserting a monkey patch before the page loads.
 This monkey patch overrides prototype methods for the built-in XMLHttpRequest objects.
 Any website which uses these default tools to make HTTP Requests should be clone-able with this extension.
-It does not work on certain websites (such as facebook) which seem to use a different method of making HTTP Requests.
+It does not work on certain websites (such as Facebook) which either use a different method of making HTTP Requests, or do some other javascript magic I haven't figured out yet.

-Let me know if you have ideas for how to make it work for more websites.
+Please contact me if you have ideas for how to make it work for more websites.

 ## Acknowledgments